This article describes the format of Dundas BI extension ZIP files.

 This sample shows how to add a custom data visualization control to Dundas BI.
 This is part 2 of 2, where the focus will be on a control that binds to data from a metric set.

-This sample shows how to add custom export formats and notification delivery methods such as posting to Slack channels.
+This sample posts content to Slack to demonstrate adding custom export formats and notification delivery methods.

 This sample shows how to create custom application configuration settings.